Frequently Asked Questions

 For decades now, Wisconsin public schools have been struggling because of underfunding from the state.
 Since 2009, state funding has not even attempted to keep pace with inflation, nor has it taken into account the rising numbers and costs of educating high-needs students, namely students with disabilities, students experiencing poverty, and students who are English language learners.
 Due to declining state funding, many districts across the state cannot meet student needs, and have been forced to cut essential programs, let go of critical staff, and increase class sizes.

-Why are the defendants in the lawsuit the State Legislature and Joint Finance Committee?
+Why are the plaintiffs suing the State Legislature and Joint Finance Committee?

 How much funding would be enough to fully fix Wisconsin’s public school system?

-The plaintiffs – and the Fund WI Public Schools coalition – aren’t asking the court to determine a specific number.
+The plaintiffs aren’t asking the court to determine a specific number.
 There are countless ways the legislature could approach calculating the funding of our schools.
-It’s not the court’s role to tell the legislature exactly how to do that – but we are asking the court to hold the legislature accountable for not doing their job and meeting their obligations to Wisconsinites.
+It’s not the court’s role to tell the legislature exactly how to do that – but the plaintiffs are asking the court to hold the legislature accountable for not doing their job and meeting their obligations to Wisconsinites.

 Why file in Eau Claire as opposed to other district courts in the state?